Home » How Long Is Residency by Specialty?

 Factors that Contribute to the Length of Residency Programs

 Certain specialties involve a separate first year, also known as PGY-1 or intern year, which consists of a “clinical base year” involving rotations through a range of specialties to provide a broad base of training.
 The next few years of training are then dedicated to that specific specialty.
 Residency programs can have openings that are categorical positions, meaning that the program provides the full training including both intern year and specialized training years.
-Conversely, other residency program spots are advanced positions, meaning the program only provides specialized training.
+Conversely, other residency program spots are advanced positions, meaning the program only provides specialized training following completion of the intern year.
 In these cases, residents obtain first-year training separately, through a transitional or preliminary year position.
 These positions may be completed at the same institution or a different institution from the advanced training program.

 In this blog, we will break down the standard residency training length for each field in the US.
 In summary, the longest residency, without including any additional research years or further fellowship, is neurosurgery (7 years) and the shortest are for 3 years with family medicine, internal medicine, pediatrics, and emergency medicine (depending on the program).